 It is easy to start a Dutch business, but every entrepreneur has choices to make.
 First of all, one must choose the legal entity that will operate the business; this determines the taxes he or she will have to pay.
-The main question is whether to register a sole proprietorship (one-man company or Eenmanszaak in Dutch) or a BV (limited liability company or besloten vennootschap in Dutch).
+The main question is whether to register a Dutch sole proprietorship (one-man company or Eenmanszaak in Dutch) or a BV (limited liability company or besloten vennootschap in Dutch).
 Which one is better?

 The best solution is the one that fits the aims of the business.
-The BV is a company with limited liability (LLC).
+The Dutch BV is a company with limited liability (LLC).
 This option is attractive, since, in theory, the responsibility of the company members is restricted.
 But is this really the case in practice?
 Is it possible to operate a business without carrying private responsibility for its outcomes?
 Not according to us.
 The general conditions with respect to liability insurance may actually even out the differences between the BV and the sole proprietorship.

 Having registered as a BV, you show your clients and partners that you own a reliable business, even if you are still operating alone.
-The sole proprietorship is frequently associated with a business operated by a single person, but this perception is incorrect.
+The sole proprietorship in Netherlands is frequently associated with a business operated by a single person, but this perception is incorrect.
 The business’ capital is indeed owned by a single person, but the entity may have numerous employees.

 The BV has a series of fiscal rules involving the shareholder(s) and managing director(s).
 They regulate the distribution of salaries, the use of funds and other matters that can reflect significantly on the final tax liabilities.